LLNL/GRAPE/README.md

     --noRecurse             Do not update branches in submodules and nested subprojects.
     --wd=<working dir>      Working directory which should be updated.
                             Top level workspace will be updated if this is unspecified.
+    --recurseSubprojects    Recurse in nested subprojects even if you're not recursing in submodules.